Globidev/corewa-rs/README.md

 # corewar-rs

-Corewar is a programming game involving between 2 and 4 players.
+`Corewar` is a programming game for 2-4 players.

-Each player writes a **champion** (a program) that will fight to the death against the other players' champions inside a **virtual arena** (a virtual machine).
+ - Each player writes an assembly program (**champion**).
+ - Champions compete against each other in a virtual machine (**arena**) for resources.
-The last champion alive in the arena wins the game for its player.
+ - The last champion running (**alive**) in the arena wins the game for its player.

 [Demo](https://glo.bi/corewar/)

 ## The arena

-The matches are played by a **V**irtual **M**achine with a circular memory buffer of **4096** bytes.
+The matches are played by a **V**irtual **M**achine featuring
+  - circular memory buffer of **4096** bytes.
+  - processor with
+    - 16 * 32bit-registers (r1-r16)
+    - A **z**ero **f**lag (`zf`) whose state depends on the result of some operations
+    - assembly language: 16 instructions (and, or, xor, live, ...)
+  - A list of currently alive processes
+    - represented by a pointer (**p**rogram **c**ounter (`pc`)) to the next instruction to execute
+    - each process has its own register values independent from other processes

+## Match start

 Each player is assigned a unique **identifier**.
-Their champions are loaded in the memory at the start of the match.
-They are placed at equally spaced offsets.
+Champion bytecodes are loaded in the VM memory equidistant from each other
-Each champion is assigned a starting **process**.
-Processes are composed of:

- - A **p**rogram **c**ounter (`pc`) that moves around the arena and point to specific memory locations
- - 16 registers that can each hold a 32bit value, labelled from `r1` to `r16`
- - A **z**ero **f**lag (`zf`) whose state depends on the result of some operations
+Each champion is instanciated once (**process** creation, new `pc` allocated).

-The starting process of a champion has its `pc` set to the first byte of the champion's bytecode, its `zf` set to `0`, and all of its registers zeroed except `r1` that will contain the champion's player identifier.
+The starting process of a champion has
+  - its `pc` (next instruction to execute) set to the first byte of the champion's bytecode
+  - its `zf` register set to `0`
+  - its `r1` register set to its player identifier.
+  - all of its other registers zeroed

+## Win condition / Loss condition

+Champions must be reported as alive periodically.
+To to so, one of their processes must execute the `live` instruction with their `identifier` as parameter.
+VM periodically perform a **live-check** :
+   - champions that were **not** reported being alive since previous **live-check** are removed: all of their processes are kileld.
+   - processes that did **not** executed `live` sice previous **live-check** are killed.

+The number of cycles before a live-check is determined by a `check interval` value which is initialized to `1536`.
+During a live-check, interval will be decreased by `50` if either
+  - number of live reports among all the processes is `>= 21`
+  - 10 consecutive live-checks happened where number of live reports `< 21`

+The match ends when all champions are killed.
+The winner is the last player who has been reported alive.

+⚠ Processes can report any player to be alive, not exclusively their champion's player.
+See the `live` instruction for more information. ⚠

+## Game simulation

+The simulation is turn-based.
-A unit of time inside the arena is called a **cycle**.
-Every cycle, the virtual machine goes through all of the processes sequentially in the reverse order that they were spawned (the last spawned process is processed first) and gives them a fixed amount of CPU time.
+A run is called a **cycle**.
+Every cycle, the VM goes through all of the processes from last created to first created. for each process, VM resume execution for a fixed amount of time, then continues to the next process.
+Each instruction takes a different time to execute.
+Execution happends at the end of the execution time.
+When the VM resumes execution of a process, it resume current instruction execution, then continue executing more instructions until time allocated is over.

 Processes can be in either one of two states:
- - `Idle`: in which case they're waiting to decode an instruction.
-This is the default state of newly spawned processes.
+ - `Idle` (waiting to decode an instruction) default state of newly spawned processes.
  - `Executing` an instruction: in which case they're waiting for a sufficient amount of CPU time to execute said instruction

-When an `Idle` process is given a cycle worth of CPU time, it will attempt to decode part of the instruction pointed by its `pc`.
+When an `Idle` process is given a worth of CPU time, it will attempt to decode part of the instruction pointed by its `pc`.
 Each instruction has an **opcode** and can be executed in a certain amount of cycles `n`.
 If the opcode pointed by the process `pc` is valid, said process will enter the `Executing` state.
 If the opcode is invalid however, the process' will stay `Idle` and its `pc` will be moved to the next byte in memory.
 When an `Executing` process is given its `n`th cycle of CPU time, it will attempt to decode the rest of the instruction located at its current `pc`.
 If the instruction is valid, it will be executed and the process' `pc` will be moved by an amount of bytes equal to the size of the instruction decoded.
 If the instruction is invalid however, the process will go back to an `Idle` state and its `pc` will be moved to the next byte in memory.

-After a given number of cycles, the VM performs a **live-check**.
-During this operation, every process that didn't report as being alive at least once between now and the last live-check is **killed**.
-The number of cycles before a live-check is determined by a `check interval` value which is initialized to `1536`.
-During a live-check, if the total number of live reports among all the processes is at least `21`, then the `check interval` will be decreased by `50`, otherwise the live-check is said to have *passed* and the interval is untouched.
-However, if `10` consecutive live-checks *pass*, then the interval will be decreased by `50` again.

-The match ends when a live-check kills the last process alive.
-The winner is the last player who has been reported alive.

-⚠ Processes can report any player to be alive, not exclusively their champion's player.
-See the `live` instruction for more information.

-## The instructions
+## Assembly Instructions

 The VM supports 16 instructions.
 Instructions take between **1** and **3** parameters.
 Parameters can be one of three types: